phpbb/documentation/development/extensions/tutorial_testing.rst

 -----------

 In the ``setUp()`` method we create our controller object.
-However, we do not use the actual classes of phpBB which are used by the controller, when opening the page.
+However, we do not use the actual phpBB classes which are used by the controller when opening the page.
 Instead
 `phpunit mocks <https://phpunit.de/manual/current/en/test-doubles.html>`_ are injected.

-These mocks allow to check how often a method is called, what the arguments are and let you specify the return value.
+These mocks allow us to check how often a method is called, what the arguments are and let us specify the return value.
 This helps us to verify that **our** controller code behaves as expected.
-We do not want to get an error, when phpBB itself behaves unexpected.
+These mocks also help prevent getting false errors in cases where using the actual phpBB classes may behave unexpectedly.

 Testing a method
 ----------------